Fritz Dupre: Personal life

 Dupré became a naturalised British citizen in 1900.
 He married Magdalena Eva Elisabeth Hecker ("Else") and they had six children.
 The family's first home was 2 Clifton Hill, St John's Wood, following which they moved to The Firs, a large 18th century mansion, now listed Grade II, beside Hampstead Heath, near the Spaniards Inn.

-They also owned a large holiday house on the esplanade in Frinton-on-Sea, Essex, called Turret Lodge, which had been used as a hospital during the Great War.
+They also owned a large holiday house on the esplanade in Frinton-on-Sea, Essex, called Turret Lodge; this had been used as a hospital during the Great War.

 Dupré died at The Firs on 9 December 1936 and was buried on the east side of Highgate Cemetery.
 His estate was valued for probate at £230,519, the equivalent of over £15 million today.